ARMmbed/lora-docs/docs/intro-to-lora.md

     <span class="notes">**Note:** On some development boards writing `0` to the LED will turn them on, on some others writing `1` will do this.
 It depends on the wiring of the board.</span>

 1. Compile and flash the application.
 1. When the device is back online, use the The Things Network console to queue a message.
-1. Go to your device page, and under *Downlink*, select port *21*, and data `01`.
+Go to your device page, and under *Downlink*, select port *21*, and data `01`.
+Then press *Send*.

     <span class="images">![Queuing a downlink message using the TTN console](assets/ttn16.png)<span>Queuing a downlink message over port 21</span></span>